 The United States has faced shortages of healthcare workers for years; a challenge that was only exacerbated by the COVID-19 pandemic.
-By 2018, even before the pandemic, there were 27 open healthcare practitioner jobs - such as doctors, surgeons, and registered nurses - for every available unemployed healthcare worker across the country.1 And the situation in Texas is no exception.2 Despite the many barriers that internationally trained healthcare practitioners face to practicing medicine in the state, immigrants3 routinely punch above their weight in the field.
-In 2019, they made up 19.1 percent of the state's healthcare workers4 - including 32.3 percent of all physicians and surgeons5 - while making up 17.1 percent of the population.6
+Even before the pandemic in 2018, there were 27 open healthcare worker jobs-such as doctors, surgeons, and registered nurses-for every available unemployed healthcare worker across the country1.
+And the situation in Texas is no exception.
+Despite the many barriers that internationally trained healthcare workers face to practicing medicine in the state, immigrants2 routinely punch above their weight in the field.
+In 2019, they made up 19.1 percent of the state's healthcare workers3-including 32.3 percent of all physicians and surgeons4-while making up 17.1 percent of the population.5